mlflow/mlflow-export-import/README_bulk.md

 import-experiments --help

 Options:
   --input-dir TEXT               Input directory  [required] --import-source-tags BOOLEAN   Import source information for registered
                                  model and its versions ad tags in destination object.  [default: False] --use-src-user-id BOOLEAN      Set the destination user field to the source user field.
 Only valid for open source MLflow.
 When importing into Databricks, the
                                  source user field is ignored since it is automatically picked up from your Databricks
                                  access token.
 There is no MLflow API endpoint to explicity set the user_id for Run and Registered Model.
-  --experiment-name-replacements-file TEXT
-                                  File with experiment names replacements:
+  --experiment-rename-file TEXT  File with experiment names replacements:
                                  comma-delimited line such as
                                  'old_name,new_name'.
-  --use-threads BOOLEAN           Process in parallel using threads.
+  --use-threads BOOLEAN          Process in parallel using threads.  [default:
-                                  [default: False]
+                                 False]
 ```